Reproduction Boley Manual and Catalogues are available

-Superbly constructed, of a most ingenious design and packed with ingenious and complex features to assist the operator in every way possible, the Boley 5ZL was an outstanding example of a small toolroom-class lathe.
-With a 130 mm (5") centre height and admitting 500 mm (20") between centres the machine weighed 900 kg and was built to be as rigid as possible.
+Superbly constructed, of a most ingenious design and packed with interesting and complex features to assist the operator in every way possible, the Boley 5ZL was an outstanding example of a small toolroom-class lathe.
+With a 130 mm (5") centre height and admitting 500 mm (20") between centres, the machine weighed 900 kg and was built to be as rigid as possible.

-Carried on a cast-iron stand (with integral chip and coolant tray and recessed in the centre to allow an operator to sit down) the bed of the 5ZL was arranged on lines identical to those on the much earlier Schaublin 102VM - an uncovered central section with a flat top and bevelled sides to carry the tailstock with V-ways on wings, protruding from the front and back faces of the casting, to guide the carriage.
-Long protective covers in sheet steel were fitted to deflect away the worse of swarf and coolant.
+Carried on a cast-iron stand (with integral chip and coolant tray and recessed in the centre to allow an operator to sit down) the bed of the 5ZL was arranged on lines identical to those on the much earlier Schaublin 102VM - this comprising an uncovered central section with a flat top and bevelled sides to carry the tailstock with, on V-ways set on wings protruding from the front and back faces of the casting, to guide the carriage.
+Long protective covers in sheet steel were fitted to deflect the worse of swarf and coolant.

-Of a most interesting and involved design, the drive system provided a very wide and useful range of spindle speeds that spanned 28 to 3550 r.p.m. - with the power coming from a 2-speed 3-phase 1.3/2.2 kW (alternatively in some years a 1.5/2 kW) motor mounted in the headstock end of the cabinet base.
-The motor was connected, via a 2-step pulley (that gave the initial high and low ranges), to a 2-speed gearbox with a built-in electrically operated 1:4 drive that gave increased speeds in reverse.
+Of a most interesting and involved design, the drive system provided a very wide and useful range of spindle speeds that spanned 28 to 3550 r.p.m. - with power coming from a 2-speed 3-phase 1.3/2.2 kW (alternatively in some years a 1.5/2 kW) motor mounted in the headstock end of the cabinet base.
+The motor was connected, via a 2-step pulley (that gave the initial high and low ranges), to a 2-speed gearbox with a built-in, electrically operated, 1:4 drive that gave increased speeds in reverse.
 The box was controlled by dual electromagnetic clutches combined with a brake - the engagement of which was controlled by the flick of a single switch and allowed most speeds to be changed without stopping the spindle.
 The final drive to the spindle was by a wide flat belt with the oil-bath lubricated helical backgears clustered just behind the spindle nose in their own sealed compartment.
-It was not necessary to open the headstock cover to move the belt from pulley to pulley, instead a lever-operated mechanism was employed that operated on the belt by the lower pulley - another older Schaublin idea and one that enjoyed the same rather uncertain, clunky action.
+It was not necessary to open the headstock cover to move the belt from pulley to pulley, instead a lever-operated mechanism was employed that operated on the belt by the lower pulley - another older idea pinched from Schaublin idea and one that enjoyed the same rather uncertain, clunky action.
 The clutch and brake lever also doubled to control the forward and reverse return of the carriage - and for setting semi or fully-automatic screwcutting cycles (though the latter required extra equipment in the form of the d32* threading accessory).
-When used for the batch production of threaded components the four-times accelerated reverse was especially useful and, of course, eliminated the need to disengage the clasp nuts.
-Unfortunately the electrical controls were clustered in a vertical line low down on the front face of the tailstock end plinth -thus leaving them conveniently out of reach as the operator was wound into the mechanism.
+When used for the batch production of threaded components, the four-times accelerated reverse was especially useful and, of course, eliminated the need to disengage the clasp nuts.
+Unfortunately, the main electrical controls were clustered in a vertical line low down on the front face of the tailstock end plinth -leaving the red stop button conveniently out of reach as the unfortunate operator was wound into the mechanism.
 An on/off rotary switch was fitted to the top edge of the splash-back, easily within reach of the operator's right hand and topped by a short tool tray in wood.

-A hardened stop - with a fine-pitch screw and able to accept a slip gauge - was fitted for the automatic disengagement of the sliding feed (and available as an option for the surfacing) with an adjustable-tension drop-out worm providing an instant break in the feed no matter how heavy the cutting load.
-As an option, adjustable six-position stops were available, that for the longitudinal travel being mounted on top of the feed gearbox and the one for the cross motion having the facility to mount a clock gauge.
+A hardened stop - with a fine-pitch screw and able to accept a slip gauge - was fitted for the automatic disengagement of the separate power-shaft-driven sliding feed (and also available as an option for the surfacing) with an adjustable-tension drop-out worm providing an instant break in the feed no matter how heavy the cutting load.
+As an option, adjustable six-position stops were available - that for the longitudinal travel being mounted on top of the feed gearbox and the one for the cross motion having the facility to mount a clock gauge.

-Of massive proportions, the carriage had an apron carrying a comprehensive set of all-lever controls including a single one to divert drive to the lead or feedscrews; forward and reverse selectors were provided for both longitudinal and cross traverses and a separate lever for an instant trip to disengage either feed.
-The carriage handwheel was fitted with a useful and large zeroing micrometer dial with one graduation indicating a travel of 0.1 mm.
+Of massive proportions, the carriage had an apron carrying a comprehensive set of all-lever controls including a single one to divert drive to the lead or feedscrew; forward and reverse selectors were provided for both longitudinal and cross traverses and a separate lever for an instant trip to disengage either feed.
+The carriage handwheel was fitted with a useful and very large zeroing micrometer dial, the crisply engraved graduations able to indicate a travel of as little as 0.1 mm.

-Although the standard toolpost was a simple "bridge" clamp, with tools sitting directly on top of the top slide, a rather large quick-change toolpost waslisted as option.
-However, as the distance between the top face of the top slide and the spindle axis was only 22 mm, this accessory did have the disadvantage of requiring, when using larger tools, of setting the lower face of a tool holders below the slide level, thus restricting the angle to which the unit could be turned.
+Although the standard toolpost was a simple "bridge" clamp, with tools sitting directly on top of the top slide, a rather ungainly-looking quick-change toolpost was listed as an option.
+However, as the distance between the top face of the top slide and the spindle axis was only 22 mm, this accessory did have the disadvantage of requiring, when using larger tools, of needing to set the lower face of a tool holder below the slide level, thus restricting the angle to which the unit could be turned.

 Able to be set over on its base by 10 mm in each direction for the turning of slight tapers, the tailstock had its 40 mm diameter, 80 mm travel, No. 3 Morse taper spindle locked by a collet arrangement on the front end - a design more commonly found on watchmakers' lathes and intended to completely eliminate the misalignment that occurs with an ordinary wedge-type or "split-casting" lock.

 *d32 Threading Accessory - shown at the bottom of the page.
 This was a unit used in place of the ordinary toolpost and in conjunction with the automatic saddle-reverse mechanism.
 It incorporated a semi-automatic feed where the operator only had to move the operating lever against a stop at each pass.
-To obtain an extra-fine finish, the overall rate of feed could be set by a rotary button, with the infeed cam so arranged that the finishing cuts were carried out with a rate gradually reducing to zero..
+To obtain an extra-fine finish, the overall rate of feed could be set by a rotary button, with the in-feed cam so arranged that the finishing cuts were carried out with a rate gradually reducing to zero..